- API fetch

 This avoids return values and directly swaps variables in place.

-When Should You Use inout
+When Should You Use inout?

-Use inout
+Use inout when:

 - You need to update a variable’s value inside a function.